IbrahimAli31/fitness-nurture/README.md

  ### First Time Visitor Goals

- - As a first time visior,i would like a clear and consice understanding of what the company offers.
+ - As a first time visior,i would like to know why doing Yoga will benefit me so much.

  -  As a first-time visitor, I would want to look into their social media following/links to see how popular they are.

  - As a first time visitor,i would like a easily accessable webpage which i can navigate through easily.

  ### Returning Visitor Goals